-Research In Motion shares rise as a new operating system and new devices loom.
+Research In Motion shares rise as new operating system and devices loom.

 People are excited about the BlackBerry?
 Research In Motion (RIMM) shares are up?
 How did that turkey-induced tryptophan slumber somehow take us back in time by about five to ten years?